Big J Stylez

 A solo work written and performed by Jacob Dombroski, née Te Amo (Ngāi Tūhoe, Ngāti Porou).

 Big J Stylez explores Jacob’s passions – music, dance, and acting, weaving a story which allows the audience to peer in and become a part of his whanau.
-The story highlights struggles he has faced for being different, Jacob was bullied at school for being born with Down syndrome.
-He has been able to use this pain to create a dialogue about acceptance and truth, inspiring others to leave their past behind and write their own destiny.
+Highlighting struggles he has faced for being perceived to be different, Jay uses this pain to create a dialogue about acceptance and truth, inspiring others to leave their past behind and write their own destiny.

 Jacob puppeteers his childhood soft toy, Tiger to describe his formative years of growing up as a 90’s kid in the Manawatu with his brother and single mum.
 These lighter moments of Jacob’s story are mirrored by moments of violence towards him and frustration of not being understood.
 A krump battle shows the moment his bully pushes Jacob over the edge after calling him a ‘handicap’.
 Using his body to articulate the raw emotion Jacob expresses the unspeakable through dance.